Battle of Goose Green: Darwin Parks

 B Company, under the command of Major John Crosland, followed in the next phase of the attack and were to secure Burntside Hill and then continue to Boca Hill.
 Where A Company had advanced down the left-side of the isthmus, B Company were to follow the coast on the right-side of the attack.
 After a significant delay, they advanced and initially encountered very little resistance in the forward trenches.
 Approaching Burntside Hill, they exchanged fire with the Argentine defenders and on reaching the top of the hill, they found the first positions empty.
-The platoon under Sub-Lieutenant Gustavo Adolfo Malacalza from A Company fought a delaying action against the British paratroopers before withdrawing to new positions on Darwin Ridge.
-The Paras in No. 5 Platoon (under Lieutenant Geoffrey Weighell) from B Company were forced to use white phosphorus (WP) grenades against Malacalza's men after discovering their fragmentation grenades were largely ineffective in clearing trenches in the night action.
+The platoon under Sub-Lieutenant Gustavo Adolfo Malacalza from A Company fought a delaying action against the British paratroopers before withdrawing with the officer risking death or serious injury while guiding his men through an unknown defensive minefield to new positions on Darwin Ridge.
+The Paras in No. 5 Platoon (under Lieutenant Geoffrey Weighell) from B Company were forced to use white phosphorus (WP) grenades against Malacalza's men after discovering their fragmentation grenades were largely ineffective in clearing trenches in the night action.During this phase of the night action, Privates Néstor Oscar Avelino Pegoraro and Roque Evaristo Sánchez, ignoring calls in Spanish to surrender via loudspeaker on the part of an attached Royal Marine officer (Captain Roderick Bell) who had been born in Costa Rica, gave their lives to cover the initial Argentine retreat for which they were posthumously awarded the Medal of Valour in Combat.

 The Coronation Ridge position temporarily halted Neame's D Company as they advanced between A and B companies.
-They encountered heavy fire from an Argentine machine-gun which was attacked and silenced by two paratroopers, for which they would be awarded decorations for bravery.
-With this machine gun out of action, D Company were able to continue to clear the Argentine platoon position on Coronation Ridge (under 2nd Lieutenant Marcelo Bracco) but lost three men (Lance-Corporals Anthony Cork, Gary Bingley and Private Mark Fletcher) killed in taking the hill.
-According to Crosland, 2 PARA lost nearly 3 hours in the advance through Goose Green Parks, having to clear two Argentine platoon positions in the dark.
+They encountered heavy fire from an Argentine machine-gun team and protecting riflemen with the machine-gun attacked and silenced by two paratroopers, for which they would be awarded decorations for bravery.
+With this machine gun out of action and the protecting rifle-teams dispersed, D Company were able to continue to clear the Argentine platoon position on Coronation Ridge (under 2nd Lieutenant Marcelo Bracco) but lost three men (Lance-Corporals Anthony Cork, Gary Bingley and Private Mark Fletcher) killed in taking the hill.
+For the stand made on the part of his men on Coronotion Ridge and for the Argentine officer helping recover in person his fallen soldiers after the battle, Bracco would receive a Certificate of Valour from the La Comisión Permanente de Homenaje a la Gesta del Atlántico Sur in 2016.

+According to Crosland, 2 PARA lost nearly 3 hours in the advance through Goose Green Parks, having to clear two Argentine platoon positions under Malacalza and Bracco in the dark.
 During the night action, Crosland and his second-in-command (Captain John Young) were very nearly killed or seriously wounded when two Argentine artillery or mortar rounds landed between them but failed to explode.
+According to British military historian Martin Middlebrook, the paras found several frightened Argentine conscripts curled up at the bottom of their trenches, and allowed themselves to be taken prisoner without a fight.